UWV uses cookies

 • your proof of enrolment in SEN secondary education ('voortgezet speciaal onderwijs') or practical secondary education ('praktijkonderwijs')

 If you have not completed a course in SEN secondary education or practical secondary education, your medical documents might be requested instead.
-You will need to provide the following details:
+You will then need to provide the following details:

 • the month and year that your illness or disability were diagnosed